manohar6363/hostel_management_system/README.md

 - **Navigate to the admin dashboard:** Manage students, rooms, and attendance with ease.
 - **Explore the intuitive user interface:** A seamless experience for administrators and students alike.

-## 🤝 Contributing
-Contributions are more than welcome!
-If you have suggestions or improvements, feel free to submit a pull request.

-## 📝 License
-This project is licensed under the [MIT License](LICENSE).

-## 🙏 Acknowledgments
-A big shoutout to the open-source community and contributors who make projects like this possible.

 Happy coding! 👩‍💻👨‍💻